craigbuckler/oldclink/src/pages/apartment-2-flat/#index.md

     <img src="[root]images/preview/flat-bedroom1-1.jpg" alt="The Flat first bedroom" class="preview" />
   </a>

-  <figcaption>The Old Clink Flat comfortable and modern master bedroom</figcaption>
+  <figcaption>The Old Clink Flat comfortable master bedroom</figcaption>

 </figure>

 > All the worries and stress of normal life melted away.
 <cite>K &amp; R Masters, Newton Lonquille</cite>

-The Flat offers:
+The Flat holiday accommodation offers:

 * spectacular sea views
-* two bedrooms with double or twin beds
+* two bedrooms with superking or twin beds
-* a bathroom with full-size bath, shower, WC and wash basin
+* a bathroom with full-size bath with shower over, WC and wash basin
 * free wi-fi
 * a television and other entertainments
 * a kitchen with self-catering and laundry facilities